-While we love to watch post-apocalypse and end-of-the-world type blockbusters, no-one wants the price of that cool film to be real world harm.
-Here’s a little insight into sustainable filmmaking, how Hollywood is starting to make changes and how we as filmmakers can each make a small difference too.
+While we love to watch post-apocalypse and end of the world type blockbusters, no-one wants the price of that cool film to be real-world harm.
+Here’s a little insight into sustainable filmmaking, how Hollywood is starting to make changes, and how we as filmmakers can make a small difference.

 With great power comes great responsibility

 Hollywood has been pretty laid back about the whole ‘sustainability’ issue up until fairly recently.
 The recent surveys have led them to try to reassess the environmental impact of filmmaking – even hiring on-set Eco Managers in some situations.
-If you REALLY fancy an education, take a look at this brief report detailing instances of reckless filmmaking in Hollywood (it’s pretty interesting).
+If you REALLY fancy an education, take a look at this brief report detailing instances of reckless filmmaking in Hollywood.

 In more recent years, there have been huge leaps made with regards to studios ‘going green’.
 One of the biggest successes was actually ‘The Amazing Spider-Man 2’, which was the most eco-friendly blockbuster in the history of the studio.
-They released this great behind the scenes featurette (below) showing some of the ways they stayed environmentally friendly.
-As well as that, they tried to spread the word by including some eco-conscious set decoration throughout the movie (bet you didn’t see those the first time!)
+They released this great behind the scenes featurette showing some of the ways they stayed environmentally friendly.
+They also tried to spread the word by including some eco-conscious set decoration throughout the movie.
+Bet you didn’t see those the first time!

-The snow was biodegradable, the smoke was water based, fuel from crash stunt scenes was collected so it didn’t go into the drains and amazingly 5,861 leftover meals from catering were donated to local shelters.
+The snow was biodegradable, the smoke was water based and fuel from crash stunt scenes was collected so it didn’t go into the drains.
+Amazingly 5,861 leftover meals from catering were donated to local shelters.

-There are other really impressive examples such as in ‘Matrix Reloaded’ where 97% of set material was recycled, with tons of wood used to build 100 low-income family homes in Mexico.
+There are other impressive examples, such as in ‘Matrix Reloaded’ where 97% of set material was recycled, with tons of wood used to build 100 low-income family homes in Mexico.
 You can see more examples here.

 Making movies without making a mess